AkashIyer2003/Genetic-Algorithms/README.md

 3. Genetic Algorithm
 4. ACO Algorithm

-To keep it fair, all the algorithms were given the same epochs, population and I/Os.
+To keep it fair, all the algorithms were given the same I/Os and parameters.